Last updated December, 2019.

 Here's the problem with that hypothesis: you are giving your mind free rein to run amok, inventing terrible scenarios that might happen (but, most likely won't) and causing you to dwell on negative outcomes.

 And, the odds are slim that you can look at the worst-case scenario, accept it, and move on about your day without more thought on the subject.
 Our minds simply don't work that way.

-There is an alternate and more skillful solution: instead of following your mind wherever it leads, you can choose not to participate in the thoughts, emotions, and stories it constantly produces.
+There is an alternate and more skillful solution: instead of following your mind wherever it leads, you can choose not to participate in (not to indulge) thoughts, emotions, and the stories it constantly produces.
 This is the essence of mindfulness and meditation.

 The only reason your mind won't stop its endless chattering is because you won't stop listening to it.